gsvendsen/FastSecurity/README.md

 We worked alongside the Digital designer and Computer graphics design classes to assemble a finished product

 ## Build Process
 The landing page was made with vanilla HTML, CSS, JavaScript and PHP.
+It was designed and developed mobile first

-It is fully responsive and uses a language api that updates the content dynamically depending on the users language preference.
+It is fully responsive and uses a language api that updates the content dynamically depending on the users language preference choice through the flag icons.

 ### ![FastSecurity](https://github.com/gsvendsen/FastSecurity/blob/master/resources/demo/responsive.png)